AstroX10/xstro-bot/README.md

 ### Xstro Bot

-Xstro Bot is a simple WhatsApp bot built with Baileys, designed for speed and efficiency in automating basic tasks.
+Xstro Bot is a simple WhatsApp bot built with Baileys, designed for speed and efficiency in automating tasks.

 ### Setup